hasnaazi/Machine-Learning/README.md

 # Machine-Learning

+# Predict House Price with Random Forest Regression and CSV Result

+# Intent
+The purpose of this notebook is to practices random forest regresion to predict house price.
+I will be using the data obtained from kaggle (link kaggle <a href="https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data" target ="_blank">kaggle</a>). <br>
+Upon completion I will have practiced combining train and test, cleaning data, encoding categorical, target transformation, numerical dan ordinal data, splitting train and test dan modelling.

+# Description of the Data
 |No | Column |   Detail|
 |---|---|---|
 | 1  |SalePrice   | the property's sale price in dollars.
 This is the target variable that I'm trying to predict.  |